 Which neighborhoods in Waterbury, Connecticut might fit your lifestyle?

-Waterbury offers diverse neighborhoods, each with unique characteristics.
+Waterbury offers different neighborhoods, each with clear local differences.
 West End is known for its historic homes and tree-lined streets, appealing to those who value charm and history.
 Downtown Waterbury provides a more urban experience with access to amenities and public transportation.

 How do job opportunities and lifestyle align in Waterbury, Connecticut?